-Misao clearly realized that she’d just been undervalued, for she flung herself at Hajime’s ankle, little claws blazing.
+Misao clearly realized she’d just been undervalued, for she flung herself at Hajime’s ankle, little claws blazing.
 Sano laughed as Hajime bent to pick her up again and the cat twisted and clawed her way around his hand onto his arm and up to his shoulder.
-Hajime’s suit was nice-looking at a glance, as had been the one he’d worn when they’d first met in December, but now Sano bet that a closer inspection would prove them, and probably any other piece of clothing in his wardrobe, full of little claw-pricks and pulled threads.
+Hajime’s suit looked nice at a glance, as had the one he’d worn when they’d first met in December, but now Sano bet that a closer inspection would prove them, and probably any other piece of clothing in his wardrobe, full of little claw-pricks and pulled threads.

 Misao began batting at Hajime’s ear, which action he placidly ignored.
-“Let’s go sit down,” he suggested, turning.
+“Let’s go sit down.”

 The cats sensed it not long after he did.
 Tokio jumped down from where she’d apparently been waffling over whether or not to sit on Hajime’s lap, and Misao abandoned Hajime’s legs with a perky swiveling of head and pricking of ears.
 They watched the opposite wall with the taut attention they might have given the sound of a skittering mouse, and Sano half expected them to leap forward to the attack the moment the shade appeared.
 He only wished it were something as innocuous as a mouse…

 It was definitely a ghost.
-This was what Tokio had to say after sitting, placid but for the twitching end of her tail, staring up at the thing as it moved gently from one end of the small living room to the other.
+So Tokio stated after sitting, placid but for the twitching end of her tail, staring up at the thing as it moved gently across the small living room.

 Definitely a ghost, added Misao, who’d been galloping around beneath and occasionally rising onto hind feet.
-And to the counterance of anyone’s suspicions that she hadn’t sensed this herself but was just piggybacking off Tokio’s pronouncement, she added that it was a ghost, but covered in shade.
+And to the counterance of anyone’s suspicions that she hadn’t sensed this herself but just piggybacked off Tokio’s pronouncement, she added that it was a ghost, but covered in shade.

 Hajime nodded, thinking this an apt description.
-And a ghost covered in shade was probably going to be somewhat difficult to deal with.
+And a ghost covered in shade would probably prove somewhat difficult to deal with.

 Sano had been laughing at Misao’s antics, but simultaneously growing more and more tense as the cats examined the glowing form.
 At Hajime’s nod he demanded impatiently, “Well?”